Yukio Mishima: Later life

-Mishima's nationalism grew towards the end of his life.
+Mishima's nationalism grew toward the end of his life.
 In 1966, he published his short story "Voices of the Fallen Heroes", in which he denounced Emperor Hirohito for renouncing his own divinity after World War II.
-Mishima argued that the soldiers who had died in the February 26 incident and the Kamikaze had died for their "living god" Emperor, and that Hirohito's renunciation of his own divinity meant that all those deaths had been in vain.
+Mishima argued that the soldiers who had died in the February 26 incident and the Kamikaze had died for their "living god" emperor, and that Hirohito's renunciation of his own divinity meant that all those deaths had been in vain.

 In February 1967, Mishima joined his fellow-authors Yasunari Kawabata, Kōbō Abe, and Jun Ishikawa in issuing a statement condemning China's Cultural Revolution for suppressing academic and artistic freedom.
 However, only one Japanese newspaper carried the full text of their statement.

 In September 1967 Mishima and his wife visited India at the invitation of the Indian government.
 He traveled widely and met with Prime Minister Indira Gandhi and President Zakir Hussain.
 He left extremely impressed by Indian culture, and what he felt was the Indian people's determination to resist Westernization and protect traditional ways.
 Mishima feared that his fellow Japanese were too enamored of modernization and Western-style materialism to protect traditional Japanese culture.
 On his way home from India, Mishima also stopped in Thailand and Laos; his experiences in the three nations became the basis for portions of his novel The Temple of Dawn, the third in his tetralogy The Sea of Fertility.

 In a series of critical essays in the late 1960s, Mishima exalted what he viewed as traditional Japanese values.
 In 1967, he published On Hagakure: The Samurai Ethic and Modern Japan (葉隠入門, Hagakure Nyūmon), an impassioned plea for a return to bushido, the putative "samurai code" of Japan's past.
 Mishima praised the Hagakure, a treatise on warrior virtues authored by the samurai Yamamoto Tsunetomo during the Edo period that valorized the warrior's willingness to die, as being at the core of his literary production and "the source of his vitality as a writer".
 Mishima concluded, What Hagakure is insisting is that even a merciless death, a futile death that bears neither flower nor fruit, has dignity as the death of a human being.
 If we value so highly the dignity of life, how can we not also value the dignity of death?
 No death may be called futile.